-Submit a section for each career and technical education program in your school.
-A section consists of all students taught by a single instructor in one occupational area or program within your school.
-Together, these sections make up the school chapter.
+Create multiple training programs for each career and technical education program in your school.
+A training program consists of all students taught by a single instructor in one occupational area or program within your school.
+Together, these training programs make up the school chapter.

-To add students to your section simply return to the online membership site and register your additional members.
-A separate invoice for just these students will be generated each time members are joined.
+Yes, to add additional students to your training program simply return to the online membership site and register your additional members.
+An invoice will be generated each time members are joined.

-All advisors and school administrators should join as professional members in order to receive their own copies of SkillsUSA Champions magazine, catalogs, correspondence, scholarship notices and other materials.
+All advisors and school administrators should join as professional members in order to receive access to the online professional member resources, benefits and organizational notifications.

 The term 100 percent membership means that all students enrolled in your training program are national- and state-dues-paying members of SkillsUSA.

 SkillsUSA publications cover programs, competition regulations, national conference and other activities.
 Your state office can provide information on state activities and upon request, assign an experienced advisor as your mentor for the first year.
 Phone numbers for all state offices are listed here.

 The SkillsUSA Membership Kit will assist you in establishing, managing and growing your chapter – Online Membership Kit.

 SkillsUSA Educational Resources products are available to assist you in ensuring that students get the most out of their SkillsUSA experience.
 For posters, classroom activities, contest coaching guides and more, go to: www.skillsusa.org/store/.